liam-ngy/HamburgerBerg/README.md

 ## Foreword
 Since there were not restritioncs or detailed requirements, I tried to focus on the technical part and kept my code clean as possible.
 Simplified structure, write testable components.
 At the beginning I defined quite a few features that I wanted to add, but at some point I realized, that I don't have that much time therefore the focus is on Clean code, Unit tests and Accessbility.
-My current code style would be SwiftUI, Combine (Reactive) and try to use pure methods, but it doesn't work always like that because of `ObserverableObject`.
+My current code style would be SwiftUI, Combine (Reactive) and "Functional Programming", but it doesn't work always like that because of `ObserverableObject`.
 But I had the feeling when I would use redux, it would be definitely overengineered.
 In the end I didn't care so much about a fancy UI and decided to just prototype the App. ;)

 ## User perspective: What could be added or improved?